thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 6. Select the _Navigate to new dashboard state_ action type and set newly created state as a target dashboard state.
 Click "Add" to add a new action to the widget.
 7. After successfully adding the action, click big orange tick mark in the upper right of the screen to apply the changes.
 8. Then, go to the created state by selecting it from the drop-down menu by clicking layers icon in the upper right corner.
 9. Click the "Add new widget" icon in the center of the screen.
 In the opened widget bundles selection, click "Cards system".
-There select the Entity table widget.
+There select the _Entities table_ widget.
 10. Input data source: Entity type and Select the _Entity from dashboard state_ alias.
 Click "Add" in the lower right corner.
 11. After adding the widget, click a big tick icon in the lower right corner of the screen to save all applied changes.